 Salvageable vs. Unsalvageable Items

-When dealing with water damage, it is important to assess the condition of your belongings to determine whether they can be salvaged or if they are unsalvageable.
-Several factors come into play when making this evaluation, including prompt water removal, drying techniques, and the current state of the items.
+When water damage occurs, it is important to evaluate belongings carefully to determine whether they can be salvaged or must be discarded.
+Several factors influence this decision, including how quickly water was removed, the drying process used, and the condition of the item.

 Conclusion